 Prerequisite: Film Workshop I

 Film Workshop II is an advanced film course for students who are interested in continuing their film theory and production education.
 This course will focus on both film study and producing original short films.
-This course requires film screenings, in-depth class discussion, pre-production, production, and post-production work, exams, and students are expected to fully complete two short films.
+This course requires film screenings, in-depth class discussion, pre-production, production, and post-production work, and exams.
+Students are expected to fully complete two short films.